Skip to main content

 • “This system shifts the emphasis toward planning and optimization.”

-• “I think there's maybe some optimization to be done by not actually adding resources every tick, but computing how much should be added and then adding them at intervals.”
+• “I think there's some optimization to be done by not adding resources every tick, but instead computing how much should be added and adding it on an interval.”

 • replayability